-Our trip to Africa was made on a ferry from Algeciras to Tangier.
-This crosses the Mediterranean at its narrowest point, but the ride was rather longer than I had expected because Tangier is significantly west of Algeciras.
-(The closest African port to Algeciras is Ceuta, an autonomous Spanish city on the African coast almost directly south of Gibraltar.)
-The trip was sufficiently rough that I spent almost the entire time on deck to avoid sea-sickness.
+We traveled to Africa by ferry from Algeciras to Tangier.
+Although the Mediterranean is narrowest at the Straits of Gibraltar, the ride was longer than expected because Tangier is significantly west of Algeciras.
+The closest African port to Algeciras is Ceuta, an autonomous Spanish city on the African coast almost directly south of Gibraltar.
+The trip was rough and I spent the entire time on deck to avoid sea-sickness.
 There's nothing like a cold stiff wind in the face to calm one's tummy.

 Our last sight of Europe was Gibraltar as we left the port.
 The white ship this side of the rock is a returning ferry similar to the one we were on.

-We arrived safely in the Tangier harbor and were met by Ismail, the guide who would accompany us for our time in Morocco.
-Our first sight-see was the Cap Spartel lighthouse, built in the mid-19th century.
-It overlooks the Atlantic Ocean.
+As we debarked in the Tangier harbor and we met Ismail, our Moroccan guide.
+The first sight-see was the Cap Spartel lighthouse, built in the mid-19th century overlooking the Atlantic Ocean.
 Glad we got into port before that looming storm came in!

 This is the mosque.

-Clockwise from the left are: Jessma, Nell, Sue, Edith, Leslie, Nancy, Bob & Ray.
+Clockwise from left: Jessma, Nell, Sue, Edith, Leslie, Nancy, Bob & Ray.

 What appears to be a cap on the standing column to the right of center is a stork's nest.